w7tf/todomvc-introduction-to-nuxt3-and-java-spring/README.md

 ## Backend

-The backend has been thoroughly tested using two types of unit tests.
+The backend has been tested using unit tests.
 The `TodoRepositoryTest` verifies the custom SQL queries using a test database powered by "H2".
-Meanwhile, the `TodoServiceTest` focuses on testing the service class by mocking the repository operations.
+Meanwhile, the `TodoServiceTest` focuses on testing the service class by mocking the repository operations. `TodoControllerTest` makes sure that all API routes indeed exist.

 ## Frontend